Protecting Online Card Payments: Explore PSD2 and 3D Secure

 - Improves security: 3DS can also help to enhance payment security by making it more difficult for criminals to steal customer data.
 This is because the one-time code is only valid for a short period and is not stored on a merchant’s website.

-- Meets regulatory requirements: Some payment processors may require merchants to use 3DS to comply with specific regulatory requirements – specifically PAN.
+- Meets regulatory requirements: Some payment processors may require merchants to use 3DS to comply with certain regulatory requirements – specifically PAN.

 factors to consider